 The paper should include all major definitions, examples, theorems (along with complete proofs), and any other critical content.
 Please submit two hard copies to the department chair before the end of business hours on the due date.
 (The department secretary or any math faculty member may also receive the paper and pass it on to the chair.)

-Deadline for Draft: Monday, October 21, 2013
+Deadline for Draft: Friday, October 25, 2019

-Departmental Response by: Monday, October 28, 2013
+Departmental Response by: Monday, November 4, 2019

 Departmental Response by: After the results of the ETS test are known

 Test Date: Date to be announced - (Mid to late January)

 Unless they have a class conflict, students must take the test on this date.
 The results of the test can be expected to be received from the ETS a few weeks after the test dates.